 The aim of our educational visits programme is to complement and enrich the school curriculum.
 Pupils of all ages are invited to visit places of historical or cultural interest such as museums, theatre performances and concerts and these trips take place during the school day.
 Secondary students taking subjects such as Geography are also invited to take part in field trips and the school teams take place in sports events at other schools.

 The school organises different types of residential trips in each department.

 Primary and Secondary students are invited to take part in sports tournaments and cultural events which sometimes involve travel abroad and overnight stays.
 The Primary department organises an annual camp at farms or water sport centres in the summer term.
 Secondary students are able to take part in an end of year trip abroad, normally to France or Italy.

 All trips, independent of their duration, are optional and require parental permission.

 Exchange Programme and School Stays

-During the School year there are a variety of international Exchange programmes, and during the summer holidays we offer summer camps with a range of activities.
+International exchange programmes and school stays are available within the Cognita family of schools and during the summer holidays we offer summer camps with a range of activities.

 Work Experience Programme